Here’s the link: www.martynfiction.com/InspectorKirby

 ‘Then you became an accountant?’

 Mr Cooper shook his head.
 ‘Don’t know.
 She never mentioned any.
-Our wedding was just a few friends.
-If I ever mentioned it she changed the subject.
+Our wedding was a few friends, that’s all.
+If I tried to talk to her about it, she changed the subject.
 Didn’t seem important.’

 ‘Hmm, do you have a photo of her?’